-Sticking probabilities were determined as a function of the kinetic energy by averaging over at least 200 trajectories for each kinetic energy leading to a statistical error of $\sqrt{s(1-s)}/\sqrt{200} \leq 0.035$, where s is the adsorption probability.
-The uppermost two (three) layers of the Pd(111)(Pd(100)) surface were allowed to move.
+Sticking probabilities were determined as a function of the kinetic energy by averaging over at least 200 trajectories for each kinetic energy leading to a statistical error of $\sqrt{s(1-s)}/\sqrt{200} \le 0.035$, where s is the adsorption probability.
+The uppermost two (three) layers of the Pd(111) [Pd(100)] surface were allowed to move.
 The MD simulations were performed using the Verlet algorithm with a time step of 1 fs within the microcanonical ensemble.
-The trajectories were started 4 Å above the surface with specified kinetic energies of the center of mass of the H_2 molecule between 0.02 and 1.0 eV along the surface normal corresponding to normal incidence.
+The trajectories were started 4 Å above the surface with specified kinetic energies of the center of mass of the H2 molecule between 0.02 and 1.0 eV along the surface normal corresponding to normal incidence.
 The initial lateral positions and orientations of the H2 molecule were chosen randomly.
-The substrate atoms were initially at rest, and the molecules were initially non-rotating and non-vibrating.
+The substrate atoms were initially at rest, and the molecules were initially nonrotating and nonvibrating.
 This means that no zero-point motion was considered in the initial conditions which leads in fact to a better agreement with quantum dynamical simulations since the sum of all zero-point energies stays approximately constant along the reaction path [2].
 Tunneling plays only a minor role since the tunneling paths are exponentially suppressed compared to the classically allowed paths in these systems [19].
-A trajectory was considered to correspond to a dissociation event when the interatomic distance of the molecule exceeded 2.5 Åand to a scattering event when the molecule returned to the initial distance of 4 Å from the surface.
+A trajectory was considered to correspond to a dissociation event when the interatomic distance of the molecule exceeded 2.5 Å and to a scattering event when the molecule returned to the initial distance of 4 Å from the surface.

-In order to validate the AIMD simulations, we have first evaluated the adsorption probability on clean Pd(111) and Pd(100) and compared to experiment (see Fig. 1).
-For Pd(111), we have also included the results of classical molecular dynamics simulations on an interpolated ab initio potential energy surface [12].
-Two sets of experimental data are shown, for molecules in the rotational ground state j = 0 [20] and for a molecular beam with a thermal distribution of rotational states which leads to a suppression of the adsorption probability [24].
+In order to validate the AIMD simulations, we have first evaluated the adsorption probability on clean Pd(111) and Pd(100) (see Fig. 1) and compared to experiment and for Pd(111) also to results of classical molecular dynamics simulations on an interpolated ab initio potential energy surface [12].
+Two sets of experimental data are shown, for molecules in the rotational ground state j = 0 [20] and for a molecular beam with a thermal distribution of rotational states which leads to a suppression of the adsorption probability [21].
 The agreement between the different experimental and theoretical data sets is rather satisfactory.

-This situation is quite different for $H_2/Pd(100)$ where large discrepancies between theory and experiment exist (see Fig. 1B).
-In contrast to the experiment [22, 23], we find, as one would also expect, that the more open Pd(100) surface is more reactive with respect to H_2
+This situation is quite different for $H_2/Pd(100)$ where large discrepancies between theory and experiment exist [see Fig. 1(b)].
+In contrast to the experiment [22,23], we find, as one would also expect, that the more open Pd(100) surface is more reactive with respect to H_2 dissociation than the close-packed Pd(111) surface.
+The results of the two different experiments also differ significantly.
+Recently it has been demonstrated that the Pd(100) surface becomes rapidly contaminated by hydrogen after a cleaning process [24].
+Such a contamination, in addition to further probable contaminants such as sulfur, would explain

-FIG. 1: Dissociative adsorption probability of hydrogen on clean (A) Pd(111) and (B) Pd(100) calculated by ab initio molecular dynamics simulations.
-The results are compared to experimental molecular beam data by Gostein and Sitz [20] for non-rotating molecules (rotational quantum state j = 0) and by Beutl et al. [21] for molecules with a thermal distribution of rotational states on Pd(111) and by Rendulic et al. [22] and by Rettner and Auerbach [23] on Pd(100).
+FIG. 1 (color online).
+Dissociative adsorption probability of hydrogen on clean (A) Pd(111) and (B) Pd(100) calculated by ab initio molecular dynamics simulations.
+The results are compared to experimental molecular beam data by Gostein and Sitz [20] for nonrotating molecules (rotational quantum state j = 0) and by Beutl et al. [29] for molecules with a thermal distribution of rotational states on Pd(111) and by Rendulic et al. [22] and by Rettner and Auerbach [23] on Pd(100).
 For Pd(111), further theoretical ab initio results by Di Cesare et al. [12] obtained by classical trajectory calculations for a fixed substrate are included.

-dissociation than the close-packed Pd(111) surface.
-It should be noted that the results of the two different experiments also differ significantly.
-Recently it has been demonstrated that the Pd(100) surface becomes rapidly contaminated by hydrogen after a cleaning process [25].
-Such a contamination, in addition to further probable contaminants such as sulfur, would explain the low sticking coefficient in the earlier experiment by Rendulic et al. [22] whereas the agreement between the later molecular beam results of Rettner and Auerbach [23] and the AIMD results is again satisfactory considering the uncertainties of both theory and experiment.
+the low sticking coefficient in the earlier ex>periment by Rendulic et al. [22] whereas the agreement between the later molecular beam results of Rettner and Auerbach [23] and the AIMD results is again satisfactory considering the uncertainties of both theory and experiment.